KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 3. How well can a decoder-only Transformer-based approach predicts the next AF episode?
 4. How well do the Transformer model perform on long-term ECGs?
 5. Can the Transformer model achieve 90%< accuracy on the PhysioNet 2017 challenge?
-<br />New research questions proposals:
+<br /><br />New research questions proposals:
--> i.e. Can a Transformer model capture spatial information from the 12-lead ECG signals? (encoding each lead as a query -> investigate the relations among the leads)
+<br />-> i.e. Can a Transformer model capture spatial information from the 12-lead ECG signals? (encoding each lead as a query -> investigate the relations among the leads)
--> i.e. Can ensemble models perform better than one big model on ECG classification (i.e. stacking of TCNN and Transformer ...
+<br />-> i.e. Can ensemble models perform better than one big model on ECG classification (i.e. stacking of TCNN and Transformer ...
 SVM, LSTM)
--> notice: I will further specify/finalize the research questions in the next days and during my experiments with regard to research
+<br />-> notice: I will further specify/finalize the research questions in the next days and during my experiments with regard to related research limitations

 #### Next-steps-planned:
--> Repostiory will be configured under private (I need your Github accounts to add you as contributors or optional UM Gitlab repository)
+1. Repostiory will be configured under private (I need your Github accounts to add you as contributors or optional UM Gitlab repository)
-<br />-> Training of the baseline Residual CNN model on UM data. (no folders "Export" 1 & 2 with ECG found, can not access them yet)
+2. Training of the baseline Residual CNN model on UM data. (no folders "Export" 1 & 2 with ECG found, can not access them yet)
-<br />-> Closely investigate the collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions will be further specified during this step)
+3. Closely investigate the collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions will be further specified during this step)
-<br />-> Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
+4. Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
-<br />-> Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
+5. Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
-<br />-> Investigatation and implementation of different feature extraction methods, i.e. filters and wavelet transformations, an interesting work here on spectograms is: https://github.com/awerdich/physionet
+6. Investigatation and implementation of different feature extraction methods, i.e. filters and wavelet transformations, an interesting work here on spectograms is: https://github.com/awerdich/physionet
-<br />-> Implementation of hyperparameter tuning, cross-validation and other measure metrics (i.e. F1 score, Precision, Recall) for evaluation
+7. Implementation of hyperparameter tuning, cross-validation and other measure metrics (i.e. F1 score, Precision, Recall) for evaluation
-<br />-> Work on thesis writing: create model/metrics plots and write down (research) findings so far
+8. Work on thesis writing: create model/metrics plots and write down (research) findings so far
-<br />-> Possible more data collection on Atrial Fibrillation vs. Atrial Flutter databases, a paper here: https://www.medrxiv.org/content/10.1101/2023.08.08.23293815v1.full
+9. Possible more data collection on Atrial Fibrillation vs. Atrial Flutter databases, a paper here: https://www.medrxiv.org/content/10.1101/2023.08.08.23293815v1.full
-<br />-> Investigation of ECG data augmentation techniques
+10. Investigation of ECG data augmentation techniques
-<br />-> (Optional, if needed) Prepare training script with CUDA enabled to pre-train best model (parameter settings/input choice) using Google Colab with a larger A100 GPU -> to later fine-tune it on UM data using the UM cluster (if accessible)
+11. (Optional, if needed) Prepare training script with CUDA enabled to pre-train best model (parameter settings/input choice) using Google Colab with a larger A100 GPU -> to later fine-tune it on UM data using the UM cluster (if accessible)

+## Progress update (old)

 ### 29th September - 13th October